devkral/graphene-protector/README.md

 Note also, that because of the recursive parsing of strings, there is the possibility to cause an exception by using very deep graphs (> 200 level).
 Because this attack is also taking place while string parsing (string to graph), I cannot stop it.
-The effects are very limitted because of the security features of python (stops after 1000 level depth) and returns an exception which stops the graph parsing
+The effects are limited because of the security features of python (stops after 1000 level depth) and returns an exception which stops the graph parsing

 # TODO